Justin Bobby’s Date, Lindsey Pelas, Has More Instagram Followers Than All Of ‘The Hills’ Stars Combined

-The Hills: New Beginnings has a breakout star—and it’s not newcomer Mischa Barton or even Pamela Anderson’s son, Brandon Lee.
-Instead, while she’s not named as a main cast member of the MTV reality show, Justin Bobby Brescia’s “date”, Lindsey Pelas, has more fans and followers than anyone else on the show.
+The Hills: New Beginnings has a breakout star, and it’s not newcomer Mischa Barton or even Pamela Anderson’s son, Brandon Lee.
+Instead, while she’s not named as a main cast member of the MTV reality show, Justin Bobby Brescia’s “date,” Lindsey Pelas, has more fans and followers than anyone else on the show.

 Pelas, an Instagram model and influencer who describes herself as “genetically gifted,” has a whopping 9.1 million followers on Instagram alone.
-That’s more than the combined total of returning Hills main castmembers —Brescia, Audrina Patridge, Brody Jenner, Spencer Pratt, Heidi Montag, Stephanie Pratt, and Whitney Port— combined.
+That’s more than the combined total of returning Hills main cast members Brescia, Audrina Patridge, Brody Jenner, Spencer Pratt, Heidi Montag, Stephanie Pratt, and Whitney Port.

 No one comes close to Pelas’ count.
 Jenner is by far the closest with 3.2 million followers, while Patridge has 1.7 million.
 Justin Bobby himself only has 192,000 Instagram followers.

-Pelas, who has posed for Maxim and Playboy, is known for her sexy social media shots, as previously shared by The Inquisitr, so it’s no wonder her social media count continues to climb well past the main cast members on the MTV reality show.
+Pelas, who has posed for Maxim and Playboy, is known for her sexy social media shots, as previously shared by The Inquisitr.
+Frankly, it’s no wonder her social media count continues to climb well past the main cast members on the MTV reality show.

 Still, even with her Instagram success, the social media star has been vocal about the double standard.
 In an essay for Cosmopolitan, Pelas revealed that she is constantly slut-shamed online due to her curvy figure, while social media hunks are never called out for their risqué shots.